 Short Trade 1

-Short entry after bearish price action on the H1 time frame immediately following the next touch of the bearish trend line currently sitting at 1.5427.
+Go short after bearish price action on the H1 time frame immediately following the next touch of the bearish trend line currently sitting at 1.5427.